zendframework/zend-stratigility/doc/book/migration/to-v2.md

 > rewrite your middleware to implement the http-middleware 0.4.1 interfaces.

-Finally, if you are so inclined, you can rewrite your middleware to specifically implement one or the other of the http-interop middleware interfaces.
+Finally, if you are so inclined, you can rewrite your middleware to specifically implement one or the other of the http-interop/http-middleware interfaces.
 This is particularly relevant for class-based middleware, but can also be accomplished by using PHP 7 anonymous classes.